ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~
 {:#exam5 title="Service Complaint triggered Network Diagnosis " artwork-align="center"}

-Similarly, in case of service degradation for a lease line service recieving from the customer,
+Similarly, in case of service degradation for a lease line service receiving from the customer,
 the OSS system can request network diagnosis at the network side conducted by the network controller.
 The network controller can use network diagnosis related intent based interface to find the
 corresponding network side port based on the dedicated line service, and then further associate